A work in progress….

-New Zealand, sadly, has no Mandatory Reporting in Cases of Child Abuse legislation.
-All Australian states (except, we believe, Western Australia?) have long standing legislation requiring doctors, teachers, social workers, lawyers, residential care workers, nurses and others to report cases of suspected or known child abuse.
-Many New Zealand professionals, encountering suspected or real child abuse, are left in a dichotomous quandary as to whether or not to report suspected or real child abuse and thereafter wonder about the risk to themselves or their careers if they do report such cases.
+New Zealand, sadly, has no Mandatory Reporting in Cases of Child Abuse/Neglect legislation.
+All Australian States have longstanding legislation most requiring professionals such as doctors, teachers, social workers, lawyers, residential care workers, nurses and others to report cases of suspected or known child abuse.
+Many New Zealand professionals, encountering suspected or real child abuse, are now left in a dichotomous quandary as to whether or not to report suspected or real child abuse and thereafter wonder about the risk to themselves or their careers if they do decide to report such cases.

-Sadly, legislation for Mandatory Reporting in Child Abuse Cases is not adequately or immediately able to protect the lawyer, doctor, teacher or social worker (etc) from any revengeful physical threats.
-It can though, as does for example, the Australian New South Wales (NSW) Children and Young Persons Care and Protection Act (1998?), protect them from repercussions to their employment and from tort law or malicious litigation.
+Sadly, legislation for Mandatory Reporting in Child Abuse Cases is not adequately or immediately able to protect the lawyer, doctor, teacher or social worker (etc) from any vengeful physical threats.
+It can though, as it does for example, the Australian New South Wales (NSW) Children and Young Persons Care and Protection Act (1998?), protect them from repercussions to their employment and from tort law or malicious litigation.
 This litigation could be brought by the child’s carer/parents claiming defamation on the part of the professional and their legislated reporting obligations.
-The Mandatory Reporting Acts do NOT protect from litigation or prosecution any whistle-blowers or reporting persons where their report is found to be of malicious intention (can occur in family law and family politics matters).
+The Mandatory Reporting Acts do NOT protect from litigation or prosecution any whistle-blowers or reporting persons where their motive in reporting is found to be only of malicious intention (can occur in family law and family politics matters).

 In addition the NSW Act, as does other States’ legislation, also protects the professionals from disciplinary action from their professional or statutory body by alleging unprofessional conduct.
 Such breaches of professional discipline, can be breaches of their Ethics Codes such as, for example, breach of confidentiality, discrimination or privacy of the client/patient relationship (etc).